exapsy/rust-microservice/README.md

 - `DB_NAME`: is the name of the database that will be used for this service.
 - `MONGO_URI`: used to specify the mongodb database URI.
 If not used then no MongoDB connection is set.
 - `ROCKET_CONFIG`: **Rocket** is the **HTTP handler**.
 This value is used to specify the path for the rocket configuration.
 If not found, rocket will use the [default values](https://docs.rs/rocket/0.2.11/rocket/config/index.html#rockettoml).

+## Known bugs

+- Graceful shutdown doesn't work properly.
+Either kill it with `kill -9` (SIGKILL) or kill it twice so both HTTP and GRPC threads get killed.